natacast/topology_notes/src/source/introduction.rst

 We use this feature to provide exercises inline in the notes.
 We recommend attempting each exercise as you go along.

-These notes are designed for a 5-day Lean crash course at Mathcamp 2020.
+These notes are based a 5-day Lean crash course at Mathcamp 2020.
+We have adapted them to BIYSC 2021.
-On Days 1 and 2 you'll learn the basics of type theory and some basic ``tactics`` in Lean.
-On Days 3, 4, 5 you'll use these to prove increasingly complex theorems, namely the infinitude of primes and irrationality of :math:`\sqrt{2}`.

 These notes provide a sneak-peek into the world of theorem proving in Lean and are by no means comprehensive.
-It is recommended that you simultaneously attempt at least one of the following two options.

-#.
-Play the `Natural Number Game`_.
+It is recommended that you simultaneously attempt the `Natural Number Game`_.
-#.
-Read `Theorem Proving in Lean`_.

-The `Natural Number Game`_ is a fun (and highly addictive!) game that proves same basic properties of natural numbers in Lean.
+It is a fun (and highly addictive!) game that proves same basic properties of natural numbers in Lean.
-`Theorem Proving in Lean`_ is a comprehensive online book that aims to cover all the theorem proving aspects of Lean in great detail.
-It is still under active development as of August 2020.

-The Lean community is very welcoming to newcomers, and people are available on the `Lean Zulip chat group`_ round the clock to answer questions.
-You can also join Kevin Buzzard's `Discord server <https://t.co/DSz6mbw4Oc?amp=1>`__ which has a relatively younger crowd.
-You're highly encouraged to join one or both of these channels.

 Acknowledgments.
 ===================
-These notes are developed by `Apurva Nakade <https://apurvanakade.github.io>`__ and `Jalex Stark <https://jalexstark.com/>`__ with a lot of help from Mathcamp campers and Mathcamp staff Joanna and Maya (thanks!).
+These notes are based on work of `Apurva Nakade <https://apurvanakade.github.io>`__ and `Jalex Stark <https://jalexstark.com/>`__.
-Large chunks of these notes are taken from various learning resources available on the `leanprover-community website <https://leanprover-community.github.io/learn.html>`__.
+Large chunks of these notes are taken directly from <https://apurvanakade.github.io/courses/lean_at_MC2020/>`__.

 Useful Links.